atlassian/aws-infrastructure/CONTRIBUTING.md

 Pull requests, issues and comments are welcome.
 For pull requests:

-  - Create your own [fork] of the repository and raise a pull request targeting master branch in the main repository
+  - Create your own fork of the repository and raise a pull request targeting master branch in the main repository
+  - Enable CircleCI for your fork
   - Add tests for new features and bug fixes
   - Follow the existing style
   - Separate unrelated changes into multiple pull requests